Haydz/Emulate.GO/README.md

 ## Parent Proxy Mode
 `go run .\emulation.go -mode parent -parentconnect 127.0.0.1:9999 parentlisten 127.0.0.1:10000`

-The Parent Proxy mode is to act as a way to forward commands to a third machine.
+The Parent Proxy mode acts as a way to forward commands to a third machine.
 The parent will act as a proxy for commands and command execution results between the Admin interface and client interface.

 # List Mode
-List mode allows a list of commands to be supplied and executed in sequence
+List mode allows a list of commands to be supplied and executed in sequence.
+It requires a file of commands on each new line in a text file.
+This is used in AdminList Mode.

 ## Admin List Mode
 ` go run -mode admin -listen 127.0.0.1:9999 -commands <file>.txt `

 ## Client List Mode
 `go run emulate.go -mode clientlist -clientconnect 127.0.0.1:5555`

 ## Parent List Mode
 For parent mode with a list of commands